QUIC - Faster Content Delivery on Layer 4

 chrome://flags/#enable-quic in the browser address bar.

 It can be enabled in Opera by going to

 opera://flags/#enable-quic in the browser address bar.

-We currently have no plans when we can make it available on all our edge servers, but we have already started to engineer possible integration scenarios and will keep you updated.
-You can also join Google’s news group discussion.
+We don’t have an exact date yet on when our network will support HTTP/3, but we have already started to engineer possible integration scenarios and will keep you updated as we make progress.